SHAN ZU GYO

 *The following regions are excluded: United Kingdom, Ireland, Australia, Canada, Africa, Middle East.

-Delivery time depends on the destination.
-Generally, it takes between 3 and 14 days.
+The delivery time depends on the destination.
+In general, it takes between 3 and 14 days.
 International shipping is possible to most countries.
 If we cannot deliver to your country, we will contact you.
-In addition, we will notify you of your order by sending you an "Order Confirmation" and a "Shipping Notification" after you place your order.
+Additionally, we will inform you about your order by sending you an "order confirmation" and a "shipping notification" after you have placed your order.

-Returns are accepted for 30 days from the delivery date, in accordance with our refund policy.
-Simply send us an email and we will let you know what to do next.
+Returns are accepted within 30 days from the delivery date, in accordance with our refund policy.
+You just need to send us an email and we will tell you the steps to follow.

-Next, use a sharpening steel to sharpen the blade.
-This will help maintain the sharpness and ensure that the knife is in good working order.
+Next, use a sharpening steel to hone the blade.
+This will help maintain the edge and ensure the knife is in good working condition.

-If the blade is very dirty or has food stuck to it, you can use a soft-bristled brush to gently clean it.
+If the blade is very dirty or if food has stuck to it, you can use a soft-bristled brush to gently clean it.
 After cleaning and sharpening the blade, apply a thin layer of oil to the blade and handle.
-After cleaning and sharpening the blade, apply a thin layer of oil to the blade and handle, to prevent rust and keep the knife in good condition.
-Finally, store the knife in a safe, dry place away from heat and humidity.
-Finally, store the knife in a safe, dry place away from heat and humidity.
-A knife block or knife drawer organizer is a good option, as it will protect the blade and prevent accidents.
+After cleaning and sharpening the blade, apply a thin layer of oil to the blade and handle to prevent rust and keep the knife in good condition.
+Finally, store the knife in a safe, dry place, away from heat and moisture.
+Finally, store the knife in a safe, dry place, away from heat and moisture.
+A knife block or a drawer knife organizer is a good option, as it will protect the blade and prevent accidents.

-To sharpen a knife you will need a stone SHANZU sharpening tool or knife sharpener.
+To sharpen a knife, you will need a SHANZU sharpening stone or a knife sharpener.
 To use a sharpening stone, first soak the stone in water for about 10 minutes.
-Then, lay the knife flat on the stone and tilt the blade so that it is at a 10- to 15-degree angle to the stone.
-Using long, steady strokes, move the blade back and forth across the stone, making sure to maintain the angle of the blade.
+Then, place the knife flat on the stone and tilt the blade so that it forms an angle of 10 to 15 degrees with the stone.
+Using long, steady strokes, move the blade back and forth on the stone, making sure to maintain the blade angle.
 After a few strokes, move the blade to the other side of the stone and repeat the process.
-You should sharpen the entire length of the blade, and you may need to repeat this process several times to achieve the desired level of sharpness.
+You should sharpen the blade along its entire length, and you may need to repeat the operation several times to achieve the desired sharpness level.

-The origin of the name "Damascus steel" is controversial: two Islamic scholars, Al-Kindi and Al-Biruni (c.
-800-873 CE), both wrote about swords and sword steels based on appearance, the geographical location of where they were produced or forged, or the name of the swordsmith.
-Both authors also mention the terms "damscene" or "damascus" when describing swords to some extent.
+The origin of the name "Damascus steel" is controversial: two Islamic scholars, Al-Kindi and Al-Biruni (circa 800-873 CE), both wrote about swords and sword steels based on the appearance, the geographic location where they were produced or forged, or the name of the smith.
+Both authors also mention the terms "Damascene" or "Damascus" when describing swords to some extent.

-Al-Kindi refers to swords forged in Damascus in Siberia as "Damascene," but it is important to note that these swords are not described as having a wavy appearance on the surface of the steel.
-Al-Biruni refers to a swordsmith named Damasqui who made swords from crucible steel.
-In Arabic, the word "damascus" means "watered," and Damascus blades are often described as having a water pattern on their surface.
+Al-Kindi calls swords forged in Damascus in Siberia "Damascene," but it is important to note that these swords are not described as having a wavy appearance on the steel surface.
+Al-Biruni refers to a swordsmith called Damascene who made crucible steel swords.
+In Arabic, the word "damas" means "watered," and Damascus blades are often described as having a water-like pattern on their surface.

-The most common explanation is that the steel is named after the capital of Syria, Damascus, the largest city in the ancient Levant.
-It may be that the swords were made or sold directly in Damascus, or simply because of the appearance of the typical patterns, compared to damask fabrics, which also bear the name Damascus.
+The most common explanation is that steel is named after the capital of Syria, Damascus, the largest city of the ancient Levant.
+It may refer to swords made or sold directly in Damascus, or simply to the appearance of the typical patterns, by comparison with damask fabrics, which are also named after Damascus.

 What is German steel?

-German knives are usually made of stainless steel, which has a Rockwell index of 56 to 58.
+German knives are generally made of stainless steel, with a Rockwell hardness rating between 56 and 58.
 Stainless steel contains chromium.
-This is what lowers the Rockwell index.
-The advantage is that the knife blade is resistant to corrosion and rust.
+This lowers the Rockwell rating.
+The advantage is that the knife blade resists corrosion and rust.

-The softer characteristic of steel still allows for a sharp edge, but stainless steel will require you to hone and sharpen it more often.
-The softer steel also makes it easier to sharpen the blade, although a stainless steel blade means a German knife will lose its edge more quickly than its Japanese counterpart, which is made of high-carbon steel.
+The softer characteristic of steel still allows for a sharp edge, but stainless steel will require you to sharpen and hone it more often.
+Softer steel also makes blade sharpening easier, although a stainless steel blade means a German knife will lose its edge faster than its Japanese counterpart, which is made of high carbon steel.

 The exclusive offer